239whicks/239-distro-hq/public/news/step-brothers-4.md

 image: "/assets/images/stepbrothers4.jpg"
 tags: ["review", "nashville", "starlito", "don trip"]
 ---
-# Step Brothers 4 is Back
+# The Step Brothers Are Back
 *By Willie Hicks - May 11, 2025*

 Starlito and Don Trip dropped real underground gospel with this one.
 Ain’t no playlist placements, no big rollout — just fire.